ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 The above script is convenient, but it still takes a good amount of time for it to finish running (over X0 minutes).
 Personally, I'd rather not wait that long for my notebook to be ready.

-If you'd like to have your notebook be ready in just two minutes instead of twenty, you can create a Custom DL image with all of the above pre-installed.
+If you'd like to have your notebook be ready in just two minutes instead of twenty, you can create a [Custom Deep Learning container](https://cloud.google.com/blog/products/ai-machine-learning/introducing-deep-learning-containers-consistent-and-portable-environments) with all of the above pre-installed.

-I'll be writing instructions on how to set that up soon.
-Subscribe below to get an email when the article is ready!
+**I'll be writing instructions on how to set up Custom Deep Learning Containers with R soon.
+Subscribe below to get an email when the article is ready!**